-Cellvizio improves characterization of indeterminate cysts, which allows physicians to reduce surgical intervention by 23%.4,5,6,7 As a result, 42% of patients with benign cysts are prevented from further surveillance.8
+Cellvizio® improves characterization of indeterminate cysts5, which allows physicians to reduce surgical intervention by 23%.6 As a result, 35% of patients with benign serous cystadenoma (SCA) are prevented from further surveillance.5

-Needle-based Confocal Laser Endomicroscopy (nCLE) with Cellvizio allows you to see the cyst wall at the microscopic level, in real time, for the first time through a high-speed flexible microscope threaded inside a 19-gauge needle during EUS-FNA procedures.
+Needle-based Confocal Laser Endomicroscopy (nCLE) with Cellvizio® allows you to see the cyst wall at the microscopic level, in real time, for the first time through a high-speed flexible microscope threaded inside a 19-gauge needle during EUS-FNA procedures.
 This improves accuracy for the diagnosis of mucinous PCLs to 97% with nCLE alone.4

 See one patient case of nCLE in Pancreatic Cyst Assessment with Dr. Bertrand Napoléon, a gastroenterologist and interventional endoscopist.

-The outcomes are positive results that help to completely change patient management by differentiating patients.
+The outcomes are positive results that help to completely change patient management by characterizing indeterminate cysts.5

-Therapeutic decisions have improved by 28%, which eliminates follow ups for some patients.8
+Therapeutic decisions are modified by 28%, which eliminates follow ups for some patients.5

-Surveillance of serous cystadenomas is eliminated in 42% of cases.8
+Surveillance of benign SCA is eliminated in 35% of cases.5

 This allows for a 23% reduction in unnecessary surgeries and a significant economic benefit of a 13% reduction in cost.6